-Part I-Dividends and Inclusions From Post-1986 Undistributed Earnings included in income by, the domestic corporation filing the return.
+Part I-Dividends and Deemed Inclusions From Post-1986 Undistributed Earnings

 Column 1.
-Enter the name of the foreign corporation (or DISC or former DISC) whose earnings were distributed to, or
+Enter the name of the foreign corporation (or DISC or former DISC) whose earnings were distributed to, or included in income by, the domestic corporation filing the return.